mk-fg/waterfox/README.rst

 Links to some external stuff I also use
 ---------------------------------------

+- `arkenfox/user.js`_ - to disable misfeatures that creep into firefox over time.

 - ff-cli_ - command-line script to interact with firefox(-ish).

   Allows to do things like list open tabs, bookmarks, compress/decompress